LeBron James picked for 21st straight All-Star Game, extending NBA record

 There are 14 more All-Stars yet to be announced, and they’ll be chosen in a vote of the league’s head coaches.
 That list will be revealed on Jan.
 30, and the All-Star Game — now games, really — happens in San Francisco on Feb.
 16.

-Among the candidates for those reserve spots: San Antonio’s Victor Wembanyama, the Lakers’ Anthony Davis, reigning All-Star Game MVP Damian Lillard of Milwaukee, Miami’s Tyler Herro, Atlanta’s Trae Young and Charlotte’s LaMelo Ball — who led East guard fan voting.
+Among the candidates for those reserve spots: San Antonio’s Victor Wembanyama, the Lakers’ Anthony Davis, Minnesota’s Anthony Edwards, Dallas teammates Luka Doncic and Kyrie Irving, reigning All-Star Game MVP Damian Lillard of Milwaukee, Miami’s Tyler Herro, Atlanta’s Trae Young and Charlotte’s LaMelo Ball — who led East guard fan voting.

 There will be at least 15 different players who “start” at the All-Star Game this season.
 It’s the first year of a new All-Star format, with three games.
 The 24 All-Stars will be drafted into three teams of eight players apiece by TNT personalities and former NBA greats Shaquille O’Neal, Charles Barkley and Kenny Smith.